-I have set this site up to display photographs of all the British Vintage Telephones that I collect, like the lovely old ivory model number 312 1950s Bakelite telephone that you can see in the photograph below.
+I have set this site up to display photographs of all the British Vintage Telephones that I collect, like the lovely old ivory model number 312 1950s Bakelite GPO telephone that you can see in the photograph below.

 British Bakelite Telephones are probably the most sought after Telephones ever produced.
 These old Telephones were produced in the UK between 1931 and 1960 and have now become very collectable.
 During this period several beautiful Bakelite Telephone models were introduced into service in the UK by the GPO.
-These are all very highly regarded by both Antique Telephone Dealers and the general public.
+These are all very highly regarded by both Vintage GPO Telephone Dealers and the general public.

 In good condition and fully restored to their former glory these Bakelite Telephones are in great demand by people who appreciate the classic nature of these historic/iconic old phones.

 One of the real joys of owning one of these Antique Telephones is the sound the bells make when someone rings you on your vintage telephone.
 Modern telephone electronics can not match the beautiful mechanical bell sound produced by theses lovely old telephones.
+Although there are lots of modern replica telephones they are vastly inferior to these original vintage telephones.

 Over time I intend to build up a comprehensive collection of all types of vintage telephone antiques produced in the UK.
 I collect Old Vintage Telephones from the early 1900's mostly 1940's and 1950's.
 However the later Vintage BT Telephones from the 1970's to the mid 1980's such as the model known as the 746 Telephones are now also very collectable.
 The 746 telephone was the last of the British telephones designed to be repaired by telephone engineers and basically to last forever.
 In fact Collecting Old Retro Telephones has now overtaken older Antique telephone collecting in popularity.

 A large proportion of these old phones were made for the GPO, hence they were often known as Vintage GPO Telephones .
 However some of these vintage telephones were made for use by internal telephone companies such as ATM for use in offices and Banks etc. These British Internal Office Bakelite telephones were made to the same design and to the same exacting standards.
 Only the dials on the ATM Bakelite phones were made to a different design.
-The vintage telephone case and the rest of internals were exactly the same, and completely interchangeable.
+The vintage telephone case and the rest of internals were exactly the same, and thankfully completely interchangeable.

 Old BT Telephones may appear to be a strange thing to collect, however more and more people are falling in love with these classic old style Black Bakelite 1950's phones.
 Some people buy them simply because the old Bakelite Phones are "Art Deco", while others because these vintage phones are from a different era and are vastly different in many ways to modern phones, particularly in quality.
-I believe these old telephones are worth collecting because they are truly classic icons of a very memorable point in UK history, where British engineering was the best.
+I believe these old telephones are worth collecting because they are truly classic icons of a very memorable point in UK history, where British engineering was the best!

 I will put more photographs of my old telephone collection and telephone antiques on this page as soon as I can find the time.